Sunday, November 26, 2023

 Jupiter Films International (1986) - Executive Producer Johnson Co, Associate Producer Kathy Shadd

-Juver Productions – Producers Jun Aristorenas and his wife Virginia
+Juver Productions – Producers Jun Aristorenas [also Junar Productions] and his wife, action queen Virginia.
+Initial release Mandawi (1971).

 Kampilan